The Beat Beginner

 Let’s move on to the third and final Japanese drum kit brand – Tama.

-When I hear Tama, the first thing I think of is the Tama Starclassic drum set.
+When I hear Tama, the first thing I think of is the Tama Starclassic (in Europe) drum set.
 The Starclassics have come in a few different shapes and sizes over the years, but their top-tier sound quality and unique finishes are always the highlight.

 I also think of die-cast hoops, as most of the brand’s professional kits include those on the snare drums and toms.
 Die-cast hoops are basically thicker and heavier hoops to control tones a bit better.
 Other drum kits typically have triple-flanged hoops, which are lighter and let the shell resonate more.

-Now, let’s get to the real star of the brand — the Tama STAR
+Now, let’s get to the real star of the brand — the Tama STAR (in Europe).

 The STAR line includes some of the most beautiful drum sets available right now.
 They’re very pricey, but the construction quality and workmanship are out of this world.